Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Matlab

 The original engineering/science language.
 Unparalleled at creating systems I have no experience with.
+Horrible for creating a bunch of systems I do have experience with.
 A bunch of tools are written in this, so it's still used today in various fields.
 Great for starting language wars between scientists.

 ## Julia